elos/documentation/guide/4 - Event Model.md

 #### The Models

-All models have an id and the [bookkeeping traits](./2 - Data Model.md#effective-bookkeeping).
+These definitions are via the [metis data model](./2 - Data Model.md).
+All models are assumed to have an id and the [bookkeeping traits](./2 - Data Model.md#effective-bookkeeping).
+Note that all models are also [property](3 - Access Control.md), via their respective owner relation definitions.

 ##### Quantity